kluete/adag/README.md

 # Caveats

 A (freely) randomized DAG will generate unpredicatable and unbalanced CPU loads across the different CPU cores, especially wrt to node fanning and merging.
-A efficient design would seek to control such a graph so as to balance CPU core load, as well as to minimize cross-core traversals (requiring L1/L2 cache flushes).
+A efficient design would seek to control such a graph so as to balance CPU core load, as well as to minimize cross-core hopping (requiring L1/L2 cache flushes).

 ## Build instructions